Introduction

 Draw

-At the beginning of their turn, players have the option to either draw the top card from the discard pile or draw a card from the stockpile.
+At the beginning of their turn, players can either draw the top card from the discard pile or a card from the stockpile.

 Meld